Basic Lemon Cake Recipe (Poppy Seeds Optional!)

 I know you may be confused by the “lemon cake” title of this post after you’ve seen the above picture of lemon muffins…but up today is an easy, versatile recipe that can be used for a bundt cake, muffins, mini muffins, or quick bread.

-lemon cake batter in muffin tins
+lemon cake batter in muffin pan 2024

 Lemon Cake Recipe Tips